open-eid/SiVa/docs/siva/v2/systemintegrators_guide.md

 > **NOTE 2**: Each SiVa service **must** be deployed to separate instance of Tomcat to avoid Java JAR library version
 > conflicts.

+> **NOTE 3**: To limit your webapp request size (this is set automatically when deploying service as jar) one needs to configure the container manually.
+For example, when using [Tomcat 7](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html) or [Tomcat 8](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html) - the http connector parameter `maxPostSize` should be configured with the desired limit.

 First we need to download Tomcat web servlet container as of the writing latest version available in version 7 branch is 7.0.77.
 We will download it with `wget`